bxdoan/bxdoan/README.md

 <div align="center">

-> Being lonely is more painful then getting hurt.
+> If you wanna make people dream, you’ve gotta start by believing in that dream yourself!

-> — Monkey D Luffy —
+> — Seiya Kanie —

 </div>